 Are you planning to live in Munich, or just curious about expat life in Germany?

-It is one of the popular cities among the foreigners to settle in Europe.
-With the population from different countries, today, Munich is a modern cosmopolitan city.
+It is one of the most popular cities among foreigners to settle in Europe.
+Today, with a population from different countries, Munich is a modern cosmopolitan city.

 The infrastructure facilities in Munich are up-standards.
-Also, in Munich, you can find excellent public transport from the metro, tram, local trains, to buses.
+Also, in Munich, you can find excellent public transport from the metro, tram, and local trains, to buses.
 Diesel cars are completely banned in the city center.

 These things make this Southern German city- Munich, a great place to live for expats.

 2. How did you move to Germany?